 2. Application for Services

-Students should meet with a Disability Services advisor in the Learning Center prior to the student's initial semester at Maryville College to determine reasonable accommodations.
+Students should meet with a Disability Services advisor in the ASC prior to the student's initial semester at Maryville College to determine reasonable accommodations.
 Additional time may be needed for some modifications, so please allow ample time for accommodations to be activated.
 A student cannot receive any accommodation services unless the student is registered with Disability Services.
 This ensures that the student is qualified as defined by the ADAA as having a disability and that the accommodations are reasonable for the disability.

 As previously stated, the student is responsible for disclosing the disability and requesting reasonable accommodations.
 Documentation is required specifying the disability, its impact, and severity, as well as substantiating the need for accommodations.
 A licensed clinical professional, familiar with the history and functional implications of the disability, must provide the required documentation.
 If the initial documentation is incomplete or inadequate to determine the extent or needs of the student, DS has the discretion to require additional documentation.